Hukum – Thalaivar Alappara

-"Hukum – Thalaivar Alappara" or simply "Hukum" is a Tamil-language song composed and sung by Anirudh Ravichander and written by Super Subu, for the soundtrack album of the 2023 film Jailer.
+"Hukum – Thalaivar Alappara" (Note: In Tamil word, Thalaivar also refers to actor Rajinikanth.) or simply "Hukum" is a Tamil-language song composed and sung by Anirudh Ravichander and written by Super Subu, for the soundtrack album of the 2023 film Jailer.
 The film, directed by Nelson Dilipkumar and produced by Sun Pictures, starred Rajinikanth.
 The song was released on 17 July 2023 as the second single from the album.

 "Hukum" was conceived as a fan anthem for Rajinikanth.
 Upon release, it became a pop-culture phenomenon with fans posting edits for sports and film favorites.
 The song peaked as the number three on Billboard India Songs and other national charts in music and video platforms.
 Super Subu won the Best Lyricist award at the 3rd IIFA Utsavam.

 Context

 In the film, the song appears in two instances: one in the post-interval sequence after Muthuvel Pandian (Rajinikanth) comes to Varman's (Vinayakan) place to confront and kill him, and the other, in a much-hyped sequence that featured Muthuvel, Matthew (Mohanlal) and Narasimha (Shiva Rajkumar).
 Anirudh added that because of the word "hukum", Anirudh wanted to use the song in that sequence, which worked perfectly.